 - Provide supporting documents to demonstrate qualification.

 Timed Writing Assessment

-Where to find it: Look for an email from USC Rossier following the submission of your application.
+Where to find it: Your USC Rossier personal portal or an email from USC Rossier following the submission of your application

-After your application is submitted, the following day you will receive an email with instructions for how to complete your timed writing assessment.
-The admissions committee will evaluate your responses on the basis of its logic and clarity.
+The timed writing assessment will allow you to demonstrate your writing skills and analytical ability.
+The admission committee will evaluate your responses on the basis of its logic and clarity.
 No advance preparation is required.